How much does a Control Specialist make?

 Denver, CO

-Denver is home to companies such as Lockheed Martin and Denver International Airport.
-Here, specialists focus on maintaining safety and operational standards.
-The city's vibrant tech scene provides a supportive environment for career development.
+Denver is home to companies like Xcel Energy and Ball Corporation.
+Here, specialists focus on maintaining and improving control systems.
+The city's vibrant tech scene provides a supportive environment for career advancement.

 Find Control Specialist jobs in Denver, CO